Shop

 1315 Tyler St NE, Minneapolis, MN | (612) 276-6911

 I first came across Bauhaus Brew Labs when I ran a race that started and ended at the taproom.
 A part of the Minnesota Brewery Running Series, the competition sent us running past breweries in Northeast Minneapolis.
-After the race, we all enjoyed a couple pints from this German-inspired brewery.
+After the race, we all enjoyed a couple of pints from this German-inspired brewery.

 They also have a non-alcoholic beer line and gluten-free hard seltzer series.